modelica/www.modelica.org/content/association.md

 The Modelica Association is a non-profit, non-governmental organization with the aim of developing and promoting the Modelica modeling language for modelling, simulation and programming of physical and technical systems and processes.

+Furthermore, the Modelica Association fosters the development and distribution of collaborative industrial standards for Modeling and Simulation such as FMI, eFMI, SSP, and DCP.

 The Modelica Association owns and administrates incorporeal rights related to Modelica, including but not limited to trademarks, the Modelica Language Specification, Modelica Standard Libraries, etc., which should be generally available for the promotion of industrial development and research.

 ## Modelica Association Projects